microsoft/AcademicContent/Complimentary Course Content/README.md

                   <tr>
                      <td align="center">[7](Module7/)</td>
                      <td>[DevOps](Module7/Lessons)</td>
-                     <td>This module covers the fundamental concepts of DevOps including configuration managment.
+                     <td>This module covers the fundamental concepts of DevOps including configuration management.
 This module introduces Chef.
-Additionally, module 7 teaches how to launch a web server, desired state configuartions, and how to test a web server (all using chef). | [Labs](Module7/Labs)
+Additionally, module 7 teaches how to launch a web server, desired state configurations, and how to test a web server (all using Chef). | [Labs](Module7/Labs)
                      </td>
                   </tr>
                </table>